ShivamAralikatti/ShivamAralikatti/README.md

 - **VLSI Design:** I have a strong foundation in Very Large Scale Integration, covering topics from digital circuit design to semiconductor manufacturing.

 - **Frontend Development:** As a tech enthusiast, I enjoy bringing designs to life on the web.
-My proficiency includes HTML, CSS, JavaScript, and popular frontend frameworks like React.
+My proficiency includes HTML, CSS and JavaScript.

 - **Data Analysis:** I love diving into datasets, extracting meaningful insights, and visualizing the results.
 My toolkit includes Python, pandas, NumPy, and various data visualization libraries.